tizonia/tizonia-openmax-il/README.md

 ```

 > NOTE: The usual disclaimers apply: trust no-one.
-Have a look at the installation script before running it on your system.
+You should have a look at
+  the installation script before running it on your system, but basically, the
+  script makes sure your Debian-compatible system is updated with all the
+  necessary packages, before installing Tizonia from Bintray.

 ## Arch User Repository (AUR)
  - [tizonia-all (0.10.0)](https://aur.archlinux.org/packages/tizonia-all/)